jchen2017/rankTerm/README.md

-Feature Generation for EHR Notes (ver2.0)
+Feature Generation for Ranking Terms in EHR Notes (ver2.0)

-author: Jinying Chen
 =========================================
 This is a python tool for generating machine learning features for ranking medical terms in EHR notes.
 The tool has been used in the following work.